 While the bear was preoccupied with these "bearzarre" thoughts, LR got the drop on him and hopped (no, not HOPPY -- that's another western––stay with us) on the bear's back, and rode him to a stand-still!

-Several thoughts went through the Ranger's head as he sat on the bear.
+As he sat on the bear, several thoughts went through the Ranger's head.
 The first was, "Where the heck is Silver?"
 The second thought was, "Wow, this furry seat is really comfy on my butt!"
 The third was, "As a matter of managerial protocol, should I be sitting lower than my trusty companion, Tonto, on his pony, Paint?"
-After brief consideration he shrugged and muttered to himself, "Oh, well, we can catch a prairie dog for Tonto to ride as soon as he gets back from town."
+After brief consideration, he shrugged and muttered to himself, "Oh, well, we can catch a prairie dog for Tonto to ride as soon as he gets back from town."

 "A fuzzy bear with the speed of grandma, a few small puffs of dust, and a hearty Hi-Yo, Fuzzy!
 The Lone Ranger!
 With his faithful Indian companion, Tonto (riding Little Sparky), the daring and resourceful masked rider of the plains...
 The Lone Ranger rides again!"

-Tune in again next week; but until then, this small plastic Lone Ranger figure and plastic bear are up for grabs.
+Tune in again next week, but until then, this small plastic Lone Ranger figure and plastic bear will be up for grabs.
 LR is 2 & 1/2" tall and 2" wide.
-Condition is good with some light wear from play.
-Fuzzy is 2" long, and similar condition.
-Fuzzy has "Made in Hong Kong" branded on his belly.
+Condition is good, with some light wear from play.
+Fuzzy is 2" long and in similar condition.
+He has "Made in Hong Kong" branded on his belly.
 How he got out west, I'll never know.
 They have been riding together on my bookcase for about 20 years.

 Good Luck!